 How is Outsourcing RPM Possible?

-On November 1, 2019, CMS began releasing the 2020 Medicare Physician Fee Schedule Final Rule, updated yearly.
-One of the most significant changes for remote patient monitoring reimbursement was for CPT code 99457.
-This code covers the initial 20 minutes of patient data analysis.
-The update allows data analysis to be billed ‘incident to’ under general supervision instead of direct supervision.
+RPM reimbursement opportunities have grown since the Centers for Medicare & Medicaid Services (CMS) introduced changes to the 2020 Medicare Physician Fee Schedule Final Rule.
+One of the most significant changes was the addition of CPT code 99457.
+The code is used to bill the initial 20 minutes of patient data analysis.
+The 2020 update allowed data analysis to be billed ‘incident to’ under general supervision instead of direct supervision.

 General supervision means that the billing physician does not need to be in the same building while clinical staff perform RPM services.
-As a result, Medicare providers can contract third-party companies for RPM outsourcing to assist with tasks like:
+As a result, Medicare providers can contract third-party companies for RPM outsourcing to assist with tasks such as:

-This enables the clinic to manage more patients and generate more revenue without significantly impacting current workflows.
+The update enables clinics to manage more patients and generate more revenue without significantly impacting current workflows.

 Pros of RPM Outsourcing

-As healthcare becomes more competitive, clinicians must figure out how to deliver quality care in timely and cost-efficient ways.
-They also want to create a healthy work environment that promotes psychological safety in healthcare for medical teams and patients.
-When implementing a new remote patient monitoring program, rpm outsourcing is a valuable consideration for the following reasons.
+As healthcare is competitive, clinicians must find new ways to deliver quality care that is timely and cost-efficient.
+With staff shortages, a healthy work environment that promotes psychological safety in healthcare and encourages simplified workflows.
+When implementing a new remote patient monitoring program, rpm outsourcing is presents several benefits.
+The following section outlines the pros of RPM sourcing.

 Saves Time and Resources

 Before the 2020 update, RPM services had to be performed under the direct supervision of the billing physician.
 The physician had to be in the same building and immediately available.
-Many clinics considered this a waste of resources because tasks like teaching the patient how to use the device or looking over data required direct physician supervision.
+Many clinics considered this inefficient, as tasks like teaching patients how to use their devices or reviewing data required physician oversight.

 Today, these tasks can be conducted by an in-house medical team or outsourced to a third-party RPM company.
 RPM outsourcing gives healthcare businesses a new revenue stream with minimal impact on their current workflow.
 The physician will only be contacted when their medical expertise is necessary.